naturalis/barcode-constrained-phylogeny/README.md

    ```
    This command will list all packages installed in the active Conda environment.
 You should see all of the packages specified in the environment.yml file and the requirements.txt file.

-## Configuration
+## How to run

+The pipeline is implemented using snakemake, which is available within the coda environment that results from the installation.
 Important before runnning the snakemake pipeline is to change in [src/config.yaml](src/config.yaml) the number of threads available on your computer.
-It is also important to change the marker to be researched in the config.yaml (default COI-5P).
-The file [BOLD tar.gz_file](https://www.boldsystems.org/index.php/datapackage?id=BOLD_Public.30-Dec-2022) must be downloaded manually and stored in the [data/](data/) directory.
+Which marker gene is used in the pipeline is also specified in the config.yaml (default COI-5P).
+Prior to execution, the BOLD data package to use (we used the [release of 30 December 2022](https://www.boldsystems.org/index.php/datapackage?id=BOLD_Public.30-Dec-2022)) must be downloaded manually and stored in the [data/](data/) directory.

-## How to run
-From the barcode-constrained-phylogny directory move to directory where the snakefile is located:
+From the barcode-constrained-phylogny directory move into directory where the snakefile is located:
 ```bash
 cd src/
 ```

-How to run raxml for all family alignments:
+How to run the pipeline for all family alignments:
 ```bash
 snakemake -R all --snakefile snakefile_phylogeny -j {number of threads}
 ```

 Snakemake rules can be performed separately:
 ```bash
 snakemake -R {Rule} --snakefile snakefile_phylogeny -j {number of threads}
 ```

-Fill the same number at {number of threads} as you filled in previously in src/config.yaml.
+Enter the same number at {number of threads} as you filled in previously in src/config.yaml.
 In {Rule} insert the rule to be performed.

 Here is an overview of all the rules in the snakefile_phylogeny: